 This is often one of the best ways to motivate your child to take up a sport.
 Get out in the backyard or go down the park and play just for fun.
-Whilst you’re playing you can start to teach some specific skills or rules but the most important thing is that they enjoy themselves and it is not a serious activity that they have to be perfect at.
-Try to involve other kids from your family or the local neighbourhood where possible.
+Whilst you’re playing you can start to teach some specific skills or rules.
+However, the most important thing is that they enjoy themselves and it is not a serious activity that they have to be perfect at.
+Try to involve other kids from your family or the local neighborhood where possible.

 5. Applaud Effort Not Results

 It’s always important not to get caught up in the competition of children’s sports.
 Yes, it’s nice to win but the most important thing is that everyone has fun.
 Praising your child’s effort instead of results will help avoid your child putting too much pressure on themselves to perform.
 This can quickly take the fun out of any sport.
 Also, if you want to offer some kind of incentive for playing sport this should not be based on results and try to avoid focusing on material rewards where possible.

 6. Experiment With Different Sports

 It’s great to play lots of different sports as a child.
 Learning different skills, making different friends and keeping things interesting will form a great foundation for an active lifestyle.
 One of the best ways to do this is by enrolling your child in an Australian Sports Camp coaching program.
 These programs run for 3-days, feature special guest coaching clinics with professional athletes and help you kids learn or improve their skills no matter what level they’re at.

 It’s also a great way to meet new friends from all over the city and to try a different sport without having to buy all the equipment or register for a full season.
 Find The Next 3-day sports camps coming soon in Australia.

 7. Find Out What Sports Their Friends Are Playing